evgenymoshchin/java_application/README.md

 ## Acknowledgements
 - This project was based on tasks from course Java EE IT Academy Minsk.
-- Many thanks to best JAVA EE trainer [Artsiom Peravoznikau](https://www.linkedin.com/in/artsiom-peravoznikau/), who gives me knowledge to make this project.
+- Many thanks to Java trainer [Artsiom Peravoznikau](https://www.linkedin.com/in/artsiom-peravoznikau/), who gives me knowledge to make this project.

 ## Contact